nestorgomezb/nestorgomezb/README.md

 Here you can include a list of your most relevant projects, with a brief description of each and links to the corresponding repositories.
 For example:

-* **Project 1:** Tests performed on a web application using Selenium WebDriver and Java in the QA automation course.
+* **RepoAutomation:** Tests performed on a web application using Selenium WebDriver and Java in the QA automation course.
 [Repository link](https://github.com/nestorgomezb/RepoAutomation)
-* **Project 2:** This repository contains a QA automation testing project for a login page, developed in Java, using Maven for dependency management and TestNG as the testing framework.
+* **paginaLogin:** This repository contains a QA automation testing project for a login page, developed in Java, using Maven for dependency management and TestNG as the testing framework.
 [Repository link](https://github.com/nestorgomezb/paginaLogin)

 ## Contact